 As the Police and Crime Commissioner, I commission services directly from specialist providers to help prevent crime, support the vulnerable and tackle issues that are important to you.
 Detailed below are the service providers and partners that support my strategy.

 Goleudy offers a personalised, emotional and practical support service to help victims, families and witnesses survive crime and make them stronger.
 The service is free and confidential, whether or not the crime has been reported and regardless of when it happened.
 Goleudy also provides a service to identify and manage the level of risk amongst victims of anti-social behaviour, to improve community safety and reduce the impact on residents of Dyfed Powys

 01686 207 111

-Kaleidoscope Powys aims to reduce substance misuse-related harm to service users, significant others and the wider community.
-Kaleidoscope also works to identify and engage offenders from the point of arrest through to sentence, and to maximise the proportion of individuals successfully completing treatment programmes.
+The objective of Kaleidoscope Powys is to reduce harm caused by substance misuse to service users, people close to them and the wider community.
+Kaleidoscope also works to identify and engage with offenders from the time they are arrested to their sentence, and maximize the proportion of individuals who successfully complete treatment programmes.

 Drug and Alcohol Services for Dyfed